Reading time: 9 min.

 Should you travel to Turkey for your hair transplant?

 Medical tourism can offer excellent value for patients on a budget [6].
-Some of the best countries for hair transplants offer high quality care at reasonable prices.
-But there are stark warnings about the risks of travelling abroad for a hair transplant from both the BAHRS and ISHRS [4][7].
+Some of the best countries for hair transplants offer high-quality care at reasonable prices.
+Unfortunately, there are stark warnings about the risks of travelling abroad for a hair transplant from both the BAHRS and ISHRS [4][7].

 While they’re generally more expensive, UK clinics ultimately give patients greater peace of mind.
 If your surgery doesn’t give you the results you want, you can easily revisit the clinic for support and advice.
 If you’d like to learn more about the costs of getting a hair transplant in the UK, reach out to our Harley Street hair transplant team.